interstar/golden-pond/current/haxe/README.md

 And it does seem to work.
 (Almost)

-At least, this current Haxe version of GoldenPond is successfully transpiling to, and passing the unit tests in, Python, Javascript, C++ and Java.
+At least, this current Haxe version of GoldenPond is successfully transpiling to, and passing the unit tests in, Python, JavaScript, C++ and Java.

 ### How to run this

-The build information for each target language is in the respective build file
+The individual target configurations are in the respective `.hxml` files.
+The convenience scripts below run the common workflows from any directory.

+#### Test all targets

+    ./test_all_languages.sh

+This runs the Haxe interpreter tests and the Python, JavaScript, C++, and Java target tests.

+#### Rebuild the library and distribution copies

+    ./makeall.sh

+This builds the Python, JavaScript, and Java outputs and refreshes the copies used by the PyPI package, FL Studio, the web app, Signal, Strudel, and Xenwich.
+It also installs the generated Python package into the active environment in editable mode.
+To opt out:

+    ./makeall.sh --skip-local-python

+#### Build and deploy the web products

+    ./build-and-deploy.sh

+This runs the tests, rebuilds the library, builds Signal and Strudel, verifies the web output directories, and uploads the web app, Signal, and Strudel bundles.
+Use `--skip-upload` to build without deploying.

 #### Haxe Native